-Is it time for a talk?
+Is it time for a talk about senior living?

 If you’re worried about a parent or loved one living alone, these resources may help you talk to and advise your parents.
 Explore our FAQs, glossary of terms and helpful links.
 We even provide info about our Westminster Village financial options and a cost calculator.

 For quick answers, consult our FAQs.

 The best time to move to any retirement community is when residents are still active and in good health.
 Westminster Village is the perfect choice for anyone who desires to continue the lifestyle they’ve come to love and also enjoy the reassurance of on-site care if needed.
 This exceptional lifestyle will offer your loved ones the time and opportunities to discover new talents and make new friends.

 AARP suggests an adult child ask his or her parents questions that might help start the conversation.
 You would not ask all these questions in one sitting, but use them as a guide for topics of conversation when the time is right.
 A few examples: Is your home still appropriate for your needs?
 Are there stairs or security issues?
 Do you need help with household chores?
 Can you cook your favorite meals?
 Hear the doorbell ring?
 Do you feel comfortable driving?
 Would it be a great relief to have transportation available right at your door?
 Are your prescriptions current and are you taking your medications correctly?
 Have you seen the doctor lately?
 Do you get lonely, especially at mealtimes?